pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 * IT needs to work like plumbing
 * 2nd and 3rd order effects of critical system failure
 * It's interesting that Bill assumes calls are related to an outage.
 How bad is his life to automatically assume a work call is a crisis?
 * Bill jokes about a career ending outage and acknowledges that it's a thing.
-Is it like that where we work?
+Is it like that where we work?.
 > "Because they're ... not people with a technology background, they'll publicly promise the impossible and IT will have to figure out how to deliver."
   * Is this familiar where you work?
 * Is IT in a dingy area where you work?